umbraco/UmbracoDocs/Documentation/Reference/Management/Data-Types/Default-Data-Types/Checkbox-List.md

 Displays a list of preset values as a list of checkbox controls.
 The preset values are modified in the developer section under "data types" / checkbox list where new items can be added.
 The text saved is a comma separeted string of prevalue IDs.

-NOTE: Unlike other data types, the values are not direct accessible in xslt or razor
+NOTE: Unlike other data types, the values are not directly accessible in xslt or razor

 ##Data Type Definition Example